bisvo01/angular-styleguide/a1/README.md

 **[Back to top](#table-of-contents)**

 ## Yeoman Generator
+(Corvus: Not now) - we already have an app
 ###### [Style [Y260](#style-y260)]

 You can use the [HotTowel yeoman generator](http://jpapa.me/yohottowel) to create an app that serves as a starting point for Angular that follows this style guide.